It consists of structures on either side of the third ventricle and includes the thalamus, hypothalamus, epithalamus, and subthalamus.

 Conserved throughout vertebrates, habenular nuclei are a pair of small symmetrical structures in the epithalamus.

-The nuclei functionally connect the forebrain and midbrain by receiving information and projecting to various brain regions.
-Each habenular nucleus is made up of two larger asymmetric subnuclei, the medial habenula and the lateral habenula.
+The nuclei connect the forebrain and midbrain by transmitting information and projecting it to various brain regions.
+Each habenular core comprises two larger asymmetric subnuclei, the medial habenula, and the lateral habenula.

 Thalamus medullary stria

 The medullary stria is part of the epithalamus.
 It is a bundle of fibers that contains afferent fibers from the septal nuclei, the lateral preoptic-hypothalamic region, and the thalamic nuclei anterior to the habenula.

 It forms a horizontal ridge on the medial surface of the thalamus and lies on the border between the dorsal and medial surfaces of the thalamus.
 Superior and lateral trigone to habenular.